We have an old barn. One that I fell in love with despite its crookedness. There is just something about old barn wood. It was built in the 1850s.

 In conclusion, I realized I love free ranging our birds.
 Sure they have a risk of predators but we are allowing them to live out their natural instincts.
 Plus if they were in the chicken coop and unable to escape we would have lost many birds.

-Free ranging your birds also cuts down on the cost of feed and gives your eggs the best taste EVER!
+Pasture raising your birds also cut down on the cost of feed and gives your eggs the best taste EVER!
+Even if you do not want your birds roaming all over your yard raising your own chickens is a true joy.